CoinTracking February 8, 2026 | 9 min read

 Add Wallet Addresses

 Thoroughness is crucial here: Each chain must be imported separately.
-If you have an Ethereum address that was also active on Polygon, Arbitrum, Optimism, and Base, you must perform the import for each of these chains.
-A single missing chain import can swallow dozens of transactions.
+If you have an Ethereum address that was also active on Polygon, Arbitrum, Optimism, Base, or Solana, you must perform the import for each of these chains – on Solana, verify the entries against Solscan, since the address shows up there rather than on Etherscan.
+A single missing chain import can swallow dozens of transactions, and any transfer or withdrawal whose other side sits on a chain you haven't imported stays unpaired until both sides are present.

 Manual Entries